Podcast: Download

 Five: Employ Study Habits That Boost Retention

-Making sure you choose the best possible study places will also help.
+Making sure you choose to learn in the best possible study places will also help.

 You Really Can Retain Even The Most Complex Concepts

 As we’ve discussed above, don’t be passive about it.
-Literally say the concept out loud and start to make it concrete through an association process.
+Literally start by memorizing the name of the concept and unfamiliar terms.

-And don’t worry so much about making mistakes.
+And don’t worry about making mistakes.
 You can always go back and fix errors.
+Mistakes will also teach you as you learn to commit challenging information to memory.

-If you need more help with that step, grab my free memory improvement course:
+If you need more help with the Memory Palace part of the process, feel free to register for my memory improvement course:

 In just four video lessons and three worksheets, you’ll have mastered the core technique needed to content with any complex conceptual information.